 Do I need a trust, or is a will enough in Alabama?

 A will is sufficient for some Alabama families, especially when the estate is straightforward.
-However, wills must go through probate court, which can add time, cost, and public administration.
+However, any assets that pass under a will must go through probate court, which can add time, cost, and public administration.
+(Some assets, such as those with named beneficiaries or held jointly, can pass outside probate on their own.)
 Trusts are often used when families want to avoid probate, maintain privacy, or place conditions on how assets are distributed.
 The right choice depends on your goals, assets, and family situation, and many estate plans use both a will and a trust together.

 Can I change my trust in Alabama after I create it?